gnss-sdr/gnss-sdr/README.md

 Visit [http://gnss-sdr.org](http://gnss-sdr.org "GNSS-SDR website") for more information about this open source GNSS software defined receiver.

-If you have questions about GNSS-SDR, please [subscribe to the gnss-sdr-developers mailing list](http://lists.sourceforge.net/lists/listinfo/gnss-sdr-developers "Subscribe to the gnss-sdr-developers mailing list" ) and post your questions there.

 # How to build GNSS-SDR